beta-europe/netherlands.beta-europe.org/_pages/about.md

 **Our Goals**

-*  To engage, educate and empower youth through its activities, namely our flagship annual event, Model European Union The Hague (MEU The Hague)
+*  To engage, educate and empower youth through its activities, namely our flagship annual event, Model European Union The Netherlands (MEU The Netherlands)
 * To support youth initiatives in Netherlands which fall in the sphere of debate, policy-making and European integration

 **Our Mission**